A Normality Conjecture on Rational Base Number Systems: Links between conjectures

 Multiple expansions in rational base are intimately connected to minimal and maximal words.
-It is easy to prove Akiyama's conjecture for $p\geq2q-1$ \cite[Corollary 1.3]{Aki08} (see also Remark \ref{rk:notripleexpansion} below).
+Akiyama's conjecture is easily verified for $p\geq2q-1$: see \cite[Corollary 38]{AFS08}, or Remark \ref{rk:notripleexpansion} below.
 By contrast, in the case $p<2q-1$, the conjecture is believed to be difficult.

 We now prove that our normality conjecture, if true, would straightforwardly confirm Akiyama's conjecture.